Building Seventh Chords

 If you know how to build intervals and triads, the above descriptions may be enough to help you construct the chords properly.
 But here are a couple of important tips:

-Try this fast and accurate method to build a 7th chord:
+Try this fast and accurate method to build a 7th chord: stack up the notes, match the fifth, adjust the accidental on the third, then build the seventh.

 1. Stack up four notes on the staff in thirds (all notes are on lines, or all in spaces)

-This method is described in more detail below.
 The techniques of matching fifths, using white key thirds as measuring devices, and seconds to measure sevenths are the things that make this method work so quickly and accurately.
 These techniques will help you with many music theory and ear training notation problems besides building chords, so take the time to understand and learn them now.
+This method is described in more detail below.

 Here is a detailed step-by-step example of the above process: